jefkine/zeta-learn/README.md

 zeta-learn
 ----------
-zeta-learn is a minimalistic python machine learning library designed designed to deliver fast and easy model prototyping.
+zeta-learn is a minimalistic python machine learning library designed to deliver fast and easy model prototyping.

 zeta-learn aims to provide extensive understanding of machine learning through the use of straightforward algorithms and readily implemented examples making